QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-creating-repository.md

 #### Local File System
 Well, this one is even simpler.
 After preparing the repository, you can use it right away.
 In the ```Settings``` tab, try to add a repository with URL pointing to the repository root in your local machine.
-It's as simple as that .
+It's as simple as that.
 If there is a problem with metadata or other issues when adding the repository, the tools will tell you.

 #### Your Own Server